weinman/practical-cnn/doc/instructions.md

   dzdw1_empirical, dzdw1_computed, ...
   abs(1 - dzdw1_empirical/dzdw1_computed)*100) ;
 ```

+If you find a particularly large error here, you may want to remember that this
+test represents a "linearization" of the error surface.
+The random values of
+either the step sizes (`eta * ew1`) or the filter weights themselves (`w1`),
+may lead to particularly steep error surfaces that are not well approximated by
+a first-order Taylor series.
+If that is the case, you may want to re-run the
+test(s) with different random values.

 ## Part 3: learning a tiny CNN

 In this part we will learn a very simple CNN.
 The CNN is composed of exactly two layers: a convolutional layer and a max-pooling layer: